matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Most APIs include daily quotas and rates (limits) that can be raised by request.
     - Important to plan ahead to manage your required capacity.

-**API Explorer**
+**Use API Explorer to help you write code**

 - API Explorer is an interactive tool that lets you easily try Google APIs using a browser.
 - With the API Explorer:
     - Browse through available APIs and versions.
-    - See methods available for each API and what parameters they support along with documentation.
+    - See methods available for each API and what parameters they support along with inline documentation.
     - Execute requests and see responses in real time.
     - Easily make authenticated and authorized API calls.

 **Client libraries to control GCP resources from within your code**

-- Cloud Client Libraries: Community-owned, hand-crafted client libraries.
+- Cloud Client Libraries:
+    - Community-owned, hand-crafted client libraries.
 - Google API Client Libraries:
     - Open source, generated.
     - Support various languages:
-        - Java, Python, JS, PHP, .NET, etc.
+        - Java, Python, JS, PHP, .NET, Go, Node.js, Ruby, Objective-C, Dart.

 **Cloud Console Mobile App**